henriwoodcock/automatic-asset-classification/README.md

 flood wall 10 could be a flood wall however when comparing to embankment it would be an embankment, so this one cannot be used in the final dataset. _However could be used in the later autoencoding section._

+### Data Clean Up
+A resnet34 model was then used on a basic classificiation model to further clean up the data.
+This involved create a resnet34 model on the "final" dataset and then plotting the top losses.
+This should help find images which are not clean / not clear what they are of.
+A few examples can be seen below.
+For example a weir can form over a floodwall or a image could be of a reservoir with a outfall in it.
+Removing these can help create a more accurate model, as if an image has multiple assets in it then this will become confusing for the model.

+# Goals
+Asset classification without labelling.
+This will be done with an auto-encoder.
+This could lead to a future development where AI can help put assets into categories in which humans may struggle with defining said categories.
+This is a basic example with some very differing examples, but the hope is that it could be used in the future on more confusing assets.
+For example some assets may be a flood wall made out of sheets however it has been upgraded but the sheet pile is still there.
+An AI could help make a conclusion as to how to classify this.

 test:
 *hfhsh and  then __this__*